 Elstree and Borehamwood Museum is an independent local history museum which opened its doors in 2000.
 It evolved out of a community history project with a small collection of objects and photographs.
 Run entirely by volunteers, the museum has acquired a large collection of items leading to the production of themed displays, talks, workshops for schools and local community groups and answering a busy enquiry service.

-CHECK OUT OUR QUICK VIDEO ABOUT GOOD VIBRATIONS HERE
+CHECK OUT OUR EXHIBITION VIDEO HERE

 Read more »